Markkreel/Encryption-CLI/README.md

 In a world where data security is critical, FileLock provides a lightweight, open-source solution to encrypt files with a password of your choice.
 Whether it’s a personal document or a configuration file, FileLock ensures your data stays confidential using industry-standard cryptography.

-## Current Features
+## Features

-- **Encryption:** Encrypt any file with AES-256 in CBC mode, using a secure key derived from your password via PBKDF2.
+- Encryption: Encrypt files with AES-256 in CBC mode, using a password-derived key via PBKDF2.
+- Decryption: Restore encrypted files to their original state with the correct password.
+- Integrity Verification: Uses SHA-256 hashing to detect tampering or corruption.
-- **CLI Interface:** Easy-to-use command-line interface with clear arguments for file and password input.
+- CLI Interface: Easy-to-use command-line interface with clear arguments and error handling.
+- Cross-Platform: Works on Windows, Linux, and macOS with minimal setup.

 ## Installation